sassoftware/sas-studio-custom-steps/README.md

 Follow the instructions on [Using a Custom Step from this GitHub repository in SAS Studio](./docs/IMPORT_CUSTOM_STEP.md) to download custom steps from this repository and make them available for use in your SAS Studio environment.

-It describes hwo to do this manually using standard GitHub webUI functionality and also contains a pointer to a SAS Communities blog entry describing how you could automate things using a SAS script and the SAS git functions.
+It describes how to do this manually using standard GitHub webUI functionality and also contains a pointer to a SAS Communities blog entry describing how you could automate things using a SAS script and the SAS git functions.

 ## Contributing